Yerevan Ararat Brandy Factory: History

 In 1899 Shustov invited Kyrill Silchenko, who had just finished Nikitin's school of wine-making, to work at the factory.
-He worked at the factory devotedly and dedicated all his life to the development of production of wine and brandy.
-This is why Armenians called him "the great Ukrainian son of Armenian people".

 The current facilities of the Yerevan Ararat Brandy Factory were built in 1938 on the site of the former sardar palace of the Erivan Fortress.
 The building was designed by architect Rafael Israelyan.

 In 2002, the factory entered Multi Group Concern.
-Around US$ 50 million were invested into restoration and constructions, acquisition of new bottling line and oak barrels.
-A number of recipes and technologies were restored by crumbs.
-With the help of old papers, museum exhibits, family archives, specialists and technologists of the factory assembled and classified the whole invaluable experience, accumulated throughout the period of plant's functioning, and, consequently, the lost and forgotten glorious name of Armenian Brandy was restored.
+Around US$50 million were invested into restoration and constructions, acquisition of new bottling line and oak barrels.

 The factory currently produces several types of Armenian famous brandies including "Noy" and "Araspel".
 "Noy" is a worldwide well known brandy especially in with its 25-year-old "Brandy Noy Tirakal".

-The factory houses a museum that features the history of the factory as well as the notable figures who worked for to the development of the factory, including Tairyan, Shustov, Sedrakyan, Musinyants and Silchenko.
+The factory houses a museum that features the history of the factory as well as the notable figures who worked for to the development of the factory.

 Production

 The factory is mainly famous for its Noy and Kremlin Award Armenian brandy brands.
 The products are exported to many countries of the CIS and Europe, as well as the United States and Australia.

-On April 21, 2016, the factory presented its new products of "Noy 30" and "Noy 50" year old Armenian brandy.
+On 21 April 2016, the factory presented its new products of "Noy 30" and "Noy 50" year old Armenian brandy.
 The ceremony took place in the Multi Grand Hotel at the north of Yerevan, with the presence of president Serzh Sargsyan.

 Currently, the Yerevan Ararat Brandy Factory produces a variety of Armenian brandy, mainly under the brand NOY: